EU and EEA citizens in Scotland

 The timeline below outlines what we have done since the referendum to protect the interests and rights of EU and EEA nationals living in Scotland.

 We have committed to respond to the UK Government's call for evidence on the economic and social impact of the UK's exit from the EU.
-The consultation was launched on 4 August and will close on 27 October.
+The consultation was launched on 4 August until 27 October 2017.

 The Minister for International Development and Europe, and the Minister for UK Negotiations on Scotland's Place in Europe, met with a group of EU nationals in Edinburgh to discuss their concerns.